ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 This is basically compatible with the surname data we will use in Section (10).

-For initialization on simulation start, we will sample households from ACS PUMS rows in the specified PUMAs with replacement, and with sampling weights given by ACS data; here is sample code for a nanosim initial population:
+For initialization on simulation start, for the population living in households, we will sample households from ACS PUMS rows in the specified PUMAs with replacement, and with sampling weights given by ACS data; here is sample code for a nanosim initial population: